HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 ![complete-doc-for-block-storage-failback-3.png](./images/complete-doc-for-block-storage-failback-3.png)

-#### Run the installation command on the Failback Host
+#### Run the installation command on the Takeover Host

-Log in to the Failback Host, and then run the Agent installation command.
+Log in to the Takeover Host, and then run the Agent installation command.
 Wait for the installation to complete.

 ![complete-doc-for-block-storage-failback-4.png](./images/complete-doc-for-block-storage-failback-4.png)

-### Windows Failback Host
+### Windows Takeover Host

 #### Log in to the HyperBDR Console

 ![complete-doc-for-block-storage-failback-5.png](./images/complete-doc-for-block-storage-failback-5.png)

-#### Download the Agent installation package to the local of the Failback Host.
+#### Download the Agent installation package to the local of the Takeover Host.

 Click on the **'DR'** tab above, then select **'Host Failback'** on the left.
 Click on **'Add Host'**, choose the Agent mode.